Kondo Phase in Twisted Bilayer Graphene -- A Unified Theory for Distinct Experiments: Solution to the single-impurity model

 \subsection{Poor man's scaling}

-Before going to numerical calculations, we first apply a poor man's scaling to the single impurity model \cref{eq:HSI}.
-The scaling theory helps us understand several features of the data obtained by NRG, as will be discussed in the following subsections.
-And, it predicts the Kondo energy scales in the same order as those given by NRG.
+Before going to numerical calculations, we first apply a poor man's scaling to the single impurity model \cref{eq:HSI} to estimate the Kondo energy scale.
+For now, we can regard $\epsilon_{c,a}, \eef$ as independent parameters.

-We assume that the ground state of the isolated impurity has $n_f$ (integer) occupied $f$-electrons.
+We assume that the ground state of the detached impurity has $n_f$ ($=$1, 2, 3) occupied $f$-electrons.
 One should not confuse $n_f$ with $\nu_f$ - the expectation value of $f$-occupation after the impurity is coupled to the bath.
-The chemical potential $\mu_f$ must be in the range $(n_f-1)U_1 <\mu_f < n_f U_1$.
+The $f$ electron level $\epsilon_f$ must be in the range $-n_f U_1 <\epsilon_f < -(n_f-1)U_1$.
 We apply a Schrieffer-Wolff transformation to \cref{eq:HSI} to obtain an effective Coqblin–Schrieff model where the local Hilbert space of $f$-electrons is restricted to $n_f$ particles.
-The transformation involves virtual particle and hole excitations, the energies of which are $\Delta E_+ = n_f U_1 - \mu_f$ and $\Delta E_- = \mu_f - (n_f-1)U_1$, respectively.
-(We have ignored the $J_H$ term in $\Delta E_\pm$ as it is small compared to $U_1$.)
+The transformation involves virtual particle and hole excitations, the energies of which are $\Delta E_+ =\eef + n_f U_1$ and $\Delta E_- = -\eef - (n_f-1)U_1$, respectively.
 Adding the two contributions, we have { } The parameters $g, x$ are given by $ $

 $g$ is a dimensionless parameter characterizing the anti-ferromagnetic coupling strength between the impurity and the bath. $x$ appears as a ``charge background'' of the $f$-electrons.
-For $\mu_f = (n_f-\frac12)U_1$, there is $g = 1$, $x=\frac12$.
-For a generic $(n_f-1) U_1 <\mu_f < n_f U_1$, $g\ge 1$ and $0< x<1$.
-Flow equations of $g,x$ are derived in \cref{app:RG-nu123}, where the divergence of $g$ indicates the strong coupling fixed point that exhibits the Kondo screening.
+For $\eef = -(n_f-\frac12)U_1$, there is $g = 1$, $x=\frac12$.
+For a generic $\epsilon_f$ in the range $-n_f U_1 <\epsilon_f < -(n_f-1)U_1$, there are $g\ge 1$ and $0< x<1$.
+Flow equations of $g,x$ are derived in \cref{app:RG-UN,app:RG-nu123}, where the divergence of $g$ indicates the strong coupling fixed point that exhibits the Kondo screening.
 We notice that $x$ always flows to $ n_f/4 $, \ie the occupation fraction of $f$-electrons.

 One should be careful about the cutoff $D$ in \cref{eq:HCS}.
 First, it must be smaller than $\Delta E_+$ and $\Delta E_-$ for the Schrieffer-Wollf transformation to be valid.
-Second, for analytical conveniences, we only keep the positive branch of $\Delta(\omega)$ (\cref{eq:Delta-main}) at $\omega > G - \mu_c$ because when $\nu>0$ the negative branch is far away from the Fermi level (\cref{fig:model-main}(d)).
-Hence, we also require $D<\mu_c - G$.
-We can choose $D = \min(\mu_c-G, \Delta E_+, \Delta E_-)$.
+Second, for analytical convenience, we only keep the positive branch of $\Delta(\omega)$ (\cref{eq:hybridization-main}) at $\omega > \ect$ because when $\nu>0$ the negative branch is far away from the Fermi level.
+Hence, we also require $D<-\ect$.
+We can choose $D = \min(-\ect, \Delta E_+, \Delta E_-)$.